After Like (song): Music video

 The music video was released alongside the song itself by Starship Entertainment on August 22, 2022.
 Within an hour of release, the view count surpassed two million, and 16 million within 16 hours of its release.
+On September 26, 2022, the music video surpassed 100 million views on YouTube.
+As of January 2024, the music video has reached 250 million views, is the most watched music video of Ive, and is the most watched video on Starship Entertainment's youtube channel.

 Accolades

+"After Like" won 14 first place music program awards.
+It also won a Melon Weekly Popularity Award for the week of September 2, 2022.